-To find out what education benfits you qualify for and an application for VA benefits, please visit: GI Bill.
+To find out what education benefits you qualify for and an application for VA benefits, please visit GI Bill.
 The office of Student Services at The Sage Colleges certifies Veterans Benefits.

-Scholarships and Awards for Veterans: For further information about scholarships and awards for veterans and to apply please visit the Military Corner.
-Questions may be addressed to 1-888-697-4372 or e-mail at [email protected].
+Scholarships and Awards for Veterans: For further information about scholarships and awards for veterans and to apply please visit the Higher Education Services Corporation’s Military Corner.
+Questions may be addressed to 1-888-697-4372 or e-mail at email@example.com.

 Chapter 30 (Veterans GI Bill)

 Educational assistance program available to fully honorably discharged veterans who meet eligibility criteria explained in detail on the Department of Veterans Affairs website Montgomery GI Bill – Active Duty (MGIB-AD)